HyokJungKim/LinterpOpenCL/README.md

 # LinterpOpenCL

-This is a header file only package doing linear interpolation *designed for scientific applications* programmed with [OpenCL](https://www.khronos.org/opencl/) to utilize GPUs.
-It can be easily integrated to any C++ programs.
+LinterpOpenCL is a header-file-only package doing linear interpolations.
+It is specifically designed for *scientific applications* programmed with [OpenCL](https://www.khronos.org/opencl/).
 Both CPU (without OpenCL) and GPU versions are available.
+It goes well with any C++17 program.
+No mathematical libraries (e.g., Eigen, Armadillo, etc.) outside of C++ standards are necessary!

 Let us start with a simple example!

 ## Simple Example